-Extra pastoral support for children with SEND and disabilities may be required when investigating any form of peer-on-peer abuse with SEND pupils.
+Extra pastoral support for children with SEND and disabilities may be required when investigating any form of Child-On-Child Abuse with SEND pupils.

 Types of abuse

 There are many forms of abuse that may occur between peers and this list is not exhaustive.
 Each form of abuse or prejudiced behaviour is described in detail followed by advice and support on actions to be taken.